Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Evaluation

 \subsubsection{Real-World Impact}

-{The vulnerabilities we discovered have a real-life impact.
-Imagine that} $V$ is a journalist who is connected with numerous sources, including whistle-blower $T$.
-The attacker $R$ is a regime that enforces its citizens to install a certain application which allows it to mount instruction cache attacks.\footnote{This is plausible, e.g., Russia~\cite{Russians}, Kasachstan~\cite{egovernment}, Saudi-Arabia~\cite{Absher} and Singapore~\cite{singpass} provide certain services like visa or passport requests, tax declaration or social services exclusively via government-provided Smartphone Apps.
-In other countries, like Austria, Estonia or Germany digitalized services with a strong App focus increase the pressure to install such Apps, often in connection to digital ID~\cite{eu-government}.
-Some states in the U.S.\ also increase the pressure to install Apps for social services\cite{279902}.
-Many more countries had indirect enforcement of the use of Apps during the Covid-Pandemic, e.g., to access public buildings or for citizens that tested positive~\cite{tracetogether}.} The regime infiltrates some of $V$'s WhatsApp groups unrelated to their journalistic work. $R$ convinces a moderator in this group to include $T$ in a chat discussion.
+The vulnerabilities we discovered have a real-life impact.
+Imagine that $V$ is a journalist connected with numerous sources, including whistle-blower $T$.
+The attacker $R$ is a regime that enforces its citizens to install a certain application which allows it to mount instruction cache attacks.\footnote{This is plausible, e.g., Russia~\cite{Russians}, Kazakhstan~\cite{egovernment}, Saudi Arabia~\cite{Absher} and Singapore~\cite{singpass} provide certain services like visa or passport requests, tax declaration, or social services exclusively via government-provided Smartphone Apps.
+In other countries, like Austria, Estonia, or Germany digitalized services with a strong App focus increase the pressure to install such Apps, often in connection to digital ID~\cite{eu-government}.
+Some states in the U.S.\ also increase the pressure to install Apps for social services~\cite{279902}.
+Many more countries had indirect enforcement of the use of Apps during the COVID-19 pandemic, e.g., to access public buildings or for citizens who tested positive~\cite{tracetogether}.} The regime infiltrates some of $V$'s WhatsApp groups unrelated to their journalistic work. $R$ convinces a moderator in this group to include $T$ in a chat discussion.
 Using our attack, $R$ confirms that $V$ was in contact with $T$.